brianbutler08/Neural_Netwok_Charity_Analysis/README.md

 - Income classification
 - Special consideration for application
 - Funding amount requested
-- Was the money used effectively
+- If the money used effectively or not

 Our model was developed by preprocessing the data, followed by model compiling, training, evaluation and optimization.